Smiths Station in Lee County, Alabama — The American South (East South Central)

 Line fixed in 1764 by British king across present Alabama-Mississippi.

 France had ceded area to Britain in 1763.

 Erected 1954 by the Alabama Historical Association.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Confederate Fort (approx. 4.7 miles away); Union Night Attack Down Summerville Road (approx. 5.6 miles away); Allen Temple A.M.E.
+Confederate Fort (approx. 4.7 miles away); Union Night Attack Down Summerville Road (approx. 5.6 Allen Temple A.M.E.
 Church / Grant Chapel A.M.E.
-Church (approx. 6 miles away); Camp Conrad (approx. 6.3 miles away in Georgia); Albert Love Patterson Red Hill Batteries (approx. 6˝ miles away); Before The Battle / Battle Of Girard (approx. 6.6 miles away); City Mills (approx. 6.7 miles away in Georgia).
+Church (approx. 6 miles away); Camp Conrad (approx. 6.3 miles away in Georgia); Albert Love Patterson (approx. 6˝ miles away); Red Hill Batteries (approx. 6˝ miles away); Before The Battle / Battle Of Girard (approx. 6.6 miles away); City Mills (approx. 6.7 miles away in Georgia).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 8, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 610 times since then and 6 times this year.
+It was originally submitted on May 8, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 770 times since then and 62 times this year.
 Photos: 1, 2, 3. submitted on May 8, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.